-The Corporate Financial Controller's Department prepares specifications for the policies and procedures concerning IT systems that are used to prepare and publish financial information.
+The Deputy General Directorate of Finance prepares specifications for the policies and procedures concerning IT systems that are used to prepare and publish financial information.

 The Information Security General Policy and Regulations rolled out across the Entity's IT systems are applied to the systems on which financial reporting is based and those used for its preparation and control.